-Argon Hotels Private Limited CIN - U55t01BL2007PTC161614

-Notes to the financial statements for the year ended 31 March 2024 (All automos in Rupees millions unless atherwise stated)
+Argon Hotels Private Limited CIN - USSIO1DL2007PTC161614 Notes to the financial statements for the year ended 31 March 2025 (All amounts in Rupees Million, unless otherwise stated)

-48 List of immovable properties not held in the name of the Company
+45 List of immovable properties not held in the name of the Company

-As at 31 March 2024 and 31 March 2023
+As at 31 March 2025 and 31 March 2024

-Relevant line item in the Balance Sheet Description of property Gross carrying value (INR million) Whether title deed holder is a promoter, director or relative of promoter/director or employee of promoter/director Held in the name of Property held since which date Reason for not being held in the name of the company Property, plant and equipment - Freehold Land Survey No 13/14/2A/11/2 and parts of Survey No.1311 A/2A/11, Mundhwa - Kharaai Rd, Thite Nagar, Kharad., Pune, Mahurashtta #1034 219,100 No Premier fine India Private Limited October 2008 The sale deed is in the name of Premier Inn India Private Limited, estivability name of the Company which was changed to Argon Hotels Private Limited.
-Property, plant and equipment - Freehold Land .
-Survey No :1/14 Plot B C&F, Aujuna.
-Simvaddo Goa 403509 126,90 Nυ Promier Inn India Private Limited July 2011 Fresh certificate of incorporation consequent to change of name dated September 6, 2017 was usued by the Registrar of Companies, National Capital Territory of Delhi Right of Use (Building) 3-A1 Kundandtalti Ma.n Read Mahadevpura, opposite Ifb Campus, Whitefield, Bengaluru, Karnataka 560048 123-73 (Previous Year : 158-28) No True Value Hotels India Private Lamited The lease deed is in the name of True Value Hotels India Private Limited, entirely and private Limited visite than the Limited.
-Premare that Endia Private Limited which was later changed to Argon Hotels Private Limited.
-Fresh certificate of incorporation consequent to change of name from True Value Hotels India Private Limited to Premier Itan India Private Limited was issued on September 11 2008 by the Deputy Registrar of Companies.
-National Capital Territory of Delhi and Hayana Later. another certificate of name dated September 6, 2017 was issued by the Registrar of Companies.
-Delhi with respect to the change of name dated September 6, 2017 was issued by the Registrar of Companies.
-Delhi with respect to the change of name from Premier fine India Private Limited to Argon Flotals Private Limited.
+Relevant line item in the Balance Sheet Description of property Gross carrying value (INR million) Whether title deed holder is a promoter, director or relative of promoter/director or employee of promoter/director Preperty held since which date Reason for not being held in the name of the company Property, plant and equipment - Freehold Land Survey No.13/14/2A/11/2 and parts of Survey No.1311 A/2A/11, Mundhwa - Kharadi Rd, Thite Nagar, Kharadi, Pune, Maharashtra 4/1014 219.00 No Premier Inn India Private Limited October 2008 The sale deed is in the name of Premiter Inn India Private Limited, erstwhile name of the Company which was changed to Argon Hotels Private Limited.
+Firsh certificate of incorporation consequent to change of name dated September 6, 2017 was issued by the Registrar of Companies, National Capital Territory of Delhi.
+Property, plant and equipment - Freehold Land Survey No 11/14 Plot B C&E Anjima, Simvaddo Goa 403509 126.00 No Premier Inn India Private Limited July 2011 Right of Use (Building) 3-A1 Kundanahalli Main Road Mahadevpura, opposite (fb Campus, Whitefield, Bengaluru, Kamataka 560048 123,73 No True Value Hotols India Privato Limited September 2008 The lease deed is in the name of True Value Hotels India Private Limited, extwhile name of Premier Inn India Private Limited, extwhile name of Premier Inn India Private Limited which was later changed to Argon Hotels Private Limited.
+Fresh certificate of incorporation consequent to change of name from True Value Hotels India Private Limited to Premier Inn India Private Limited was issued on September 11, 2008 by the Deputy Registrar of Companies, National Capital Territory of Delhi and Haryana.
+Later, another certificate of incorporation consequent to change of name dated September 6, 2017 was issued by the Registrar of Companies, Delhi with respect to the change of name from Premier Inn India Private Limited to Argon Hotels Private Limited.

-For B S R & Co.
-LLP

-Chartered Accountants ICAl Firm Registration No.: 101248W/W-100022
+For BS R & Co.
+LLP Chartered Accommants ICAI Firm Registration No.: 101248W/W-100022 Rahu Nayar